 Fashion was very important for the wealthy but poor people's clothes hardly changed at all.

 In the early 19th century women wore light dresses.
 In the 1830s they had puffed sleeves.
 In the 1850s they wore frames of whalebone or steel wire called crinolines under their skirts.
 In the late 1860s Victorian women began to wear a kind of half crinoline.
 The front of the skirt was flat but the it bulged outwards at the back.
 This was called a bustle and it disappeared in the 1890s.

 About 1800 women started wearing underwear.
 They were called drawers.
 Originally women wore a pair of drawers i.e. they were actually two garments, one for each leg, tied together at the top.
-In the late 19th century women's drawers were called knickerbockers then just knickers.
+In Britain in the late 19th century women's drawers were called knickerbockers then just knickers.

 In 1863 Butterick made the first paper dress pattern.